Staff Profile

 Research

-I study configurations of power, legitimacy and meaning in the domains of health, wellbeing, and medicine.
-I consider identities and shifting social values as central to understanding medical work and health seeking, but also the ways in which bodies and health practices are evaluated and represented.
-I am captivated by the ways in which gendered bodies are represented, as well as experienced.
+I study configurations of power, representation, legitimacy and meaning in the domains of gender and embodiment, health and wellbeing, and medicine and medical education.
+I consider identities and shifting social values as central to understanding medical work and health seeking, but also the ways in which bodies and health practices are understood and evaluated.
+I am captivated by the manner in which gendered and sexual bodies are represented, and by the ways in which social and cultural ideas entwine with embodied experience.

 Book